A BRIEF HISTORY OF

 At this time, some Vancouver locals found that the old buildings could offer mixed-use, affordable rents for experimental businesses.

-The public embraced this creative and cultural re-use of 'Industrial Island', and with public input and visionary foresight it was designated by the Government of Canada as the site for re-development, as a multi-use “People’s Place” or “urban park”- terms that were coined specifically for the use of this 42-acres of land.
+The public embraced this creative and cultural re-use of the island, and with public input and visionary foresight it was designated by the Government of Canada as the site for re-development, as a multi-use “People’s Place” or “urban park”- terms that were coined specifically for the use of this 42-acres of land.

-Today, Granville Island is situated on the current and traditional, ancestral and unceded territory of the xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and Səl̓ílwətaɬ Nations.
+Today, Granville Island is situated on the current and traditional and unceded territory of the xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and Səl̓ílwətaɬ Nations.
 However, it is currently under the administration of the federal government.

 Being federally administered has meant that municipal land-use rules do not apply; this has allowed for non-specific and mixed-use zoning which offers an extraordinary opportunity for nurturing diversity, cultural cross-pollination, urban and social innovation, and experimentation.